chione-tes/saas-churn-analytics-sql/README.md

 This project answers key business questions across multiple functional areas:

+## I have added screenshots for all the queries along with their outputs

 ### Customer Acquisition Analytics

 - Identify the highest-performing referral sources.